ewvanwinkle/stablecoin-research/Part3_Regulatory_Geopolitical_Environment/07_The_Geopolitics_of_Digital_Money.md

     A -- "Requires Bridge To" --> C
 ```

-Navigating this fragmented landscape will be a primary challenge for multinational corporations and investors.
+Navigating this fragmented landscape will be a primary challenge for multinational corporations and anyone operating in this space.
 The need for **interoperability solutions**, such as cross-chain bridges and universal messaging standards, will become even more critical to connect these distinct economic blocs [\[51\]].
-For Marchese PE, this geopolitical lens is essential for understanding country-specific risks and identifying opportunities in the "bridging" technologies that will be required to facilitate commerce across this new digital divide.
+Understanding this geopolitical lens is helpful for making sense of country-specific risks and spotting interesting opportunities in the "bridging" technologies that will be needed to facilitate commerce across this new digital divide.